evydsg/CodeAcademy_Python/README.md

 The main goal of this exercise is to reinforce your understanding of loops by creating and manipulating lists of numbers, squaring them, and computing cubes using different loop techniques.

   ### Enjoy!

+### Carly's Clippers Data Analysis
+Welcome to the Carly's Clippers Data Analysis project!
+As the Data Analyst at Carly’s Clippers, I delved into the collected data from the past weeks to calculate essential metrics for planning the business operations for the remainder of the month.<br>

+#### Project Overview
+<b>Data Lists:</b><br>
+<b>hairstyles:</b> A list containing the names of the cuts offered at Carly’s Clippers.<br>
+<b>prices:</b> Prices associated with each hairstyle in the hairstyles list.<br>
+<b>last_week:</b> The number of purchases for each hairstyle type in the last week.<br>
+Each index in the hairstyles list corresponds to an associated index in the prices and last_week lists.<br>

+For instance, the "bouffant" hairstyle has a corresponding price of 30 from the prices list and was purchased 2 times in the last week, as indicated in the last_week list.
+Each of these elements aligns with the first index of their respective lists.

+<b>Analysis Process</b><br>
+I utilized Python and Jupyter Notebook for the analysis, employing fundamental data analysis techniques to derive meaningful insights from the provided data.
+The analysis includes calculations of various metrics, such as total revenue, average price, and popular hairstyles based on last week's purchases.

 ### Evy Guenda